 However, Emma Jean’s most important feature was on Guy Fieri’s Food Network show Diners, Drive-Ins and Dives (2007).
 On the show, Guy eats his way through America’s most iconic restaurants on cross-country road trips.
 Although it’s been 15 years since the show first aired, it’s still one of the network’s most successful shows!
 Whenever a restaurant makes an appearance on this show, it becomes a travel destination with visitors not only from the States, but from around the world.

 Inside of the diner, you’ll find old license plates, Route 66 memorabilia, funny signs, autographed posters by Guy Fieri, knick-knacks and memorabilia from the cafe.
-When I arrived a little bit after 12, there was a tourist couple and a couple of local guys eating lunch.
+When I arrived a little bit after 12, there was a tourist couple and a couple of locals were having lunch.

-I was vastly impressed by the size of the menu and the large variety they offered.
-For a small diner like that, you’d think their menu offers would be more limited, but that could not be further from the truth.
+I was vastly impressed by their extensive menu.
+For a small diner like that, you’d think their menu offerings would be more limited, but that could not be further from the truth.

-People also seemed to be ordering their biscuits and gravy and their onion rings, which looked very crispy.
+Their two most requested menu items seemed to be their biscuits and gravy and their onion rings, which looked very crispy.

-The signature menu item at Emma Jean’s is the Brian Burger, which is named after Brian, and it’s also advertised on the sign outside of the diner.
+However, the signature item at Emma Jean’s is the Brian Burger, which is named after Brian, and it’s also advertised on the sign outside of the diner.
 I already knew this before I went there, so I stuck to the Brian Burger with fries and a shake.
 Indecisive as to what flavor to pick, I asked the girl, who recommended the strawberry shake.

 The Brian Burger is served on toasted crispy sourdough bread that’s been grilled with Parmesan cheese, a thick juicy patty, one Ortega green chili pepper that was very mild, and a slice of American cheese.
 The cook was so nice and asked me if I wanted to add more spice, which I politely declined.

 I was already so full from the shake and the burger that I didn’t finish the fries.
-But if you don’t order a shake and you have some room for dessert, you should try their cobbler of the day, which is their specialty dessert and is also displayed on their kitchen board, alongside a brownie skillet.
+But if you don’t order a shake and you have some room for dessert, you should try their cobbler of the day, which is their specialty dessert, or their brownie skillet.
 The flavor of the cobbler is constantly changing.
 As you can see, at Emma Jean’s Holland Burger Cafe you will leave fully satisfied!

 As I was eating my burger, a red-haired woman (not Shawna), popped out of the kitchen for a hot minute to bring in some white ice cream containers, then she headed back.
-Then, a guy wearing a truck driver safety vest walked in.
-He seemed to be a regular and coincidentally, he ordered the Trucker Special sandwich, a very substantial sandwich that includes a slice of American cheese, bacon, Ortega green chili pepper and the same crusted sourdough cheese bread as the Brian Burger.
+Shortly after, a guy wearing a truck driver safety vest walked in.
+He seemed to be a regular and ordered the Trucker Special sandwich, a very substantial sandwich that includes a slice of American cheese, bacon, Ortega green chili pepper and the same sourdough cheese bread from the Brian Burger.

 Other breakfast items